FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Sun May 24 2026
+Last update on Tue May 26 2026
-🤖 This README.md is updated with love, by Dimbot 🦁️
+🤖 This README.md is updated with wickedness, by Dimbot 🦁️